Seramity/Fluxster/README.md

 ## Disclaimer
 DO NOT run Fluxster in production!
-Fluxster contains many security flaws and can put users in risk with the data that is stored.
+Fluxster contains many security flaws and bad practices that can put user's data that is stored at risk.
+For example: The login process is storing a user's username and MD5 hashed PASSWORD into cookies (Yikes!).
+Please mind this.
+This is an old project and was a huge learning experience for me.
 Of course you can run Fluxster on your own desktop environment, But I highly advise to not run it on a live server.